panther-labs/panther/docs/gitbook/log-analysis/rules/data-store.md

 # Datastore

-Panther allows rules to cache simple values in a database during rules analysis with built-in helper functions.
+Rules can cache simple values in the `panther-kv-store` during analysis with built-in helper functions.

 ## Imports

-The first step in using the Panther Datastore is by importing the open source helpers:
+The first step is to import the open source helpers library:

 ```python
 import panther_oss_helpers